-Are you often crippled by self-doubt?
+Are you often paralyzed by self-doubt?

-Being uncertain or having doubt is normal and healthy.
+Being uncertain or having doubts is normal and healthy.
 Life is full of mystery and impermanence – it would be unrealistic to not have doubt.
-Some would say that to be certain about everything might reflect a defense again insecurity and fear of loss of control.
+Some would say that to be certain about everything might reflect a defense against insecurity and fear of loss of control.
 When we doubt ourselves, we keep questioning and examining our perceptions and assumptions.
 This is a good thing as we strive to grow and improve our lives.